MetaMask/metamask-improvement-proposals/MIPs/mip-x.md

 - `toToken`: An object containing details about the destination token.
 It should include:

   - `address`: The CAIP-10 formatted address of the source token.
-This address combines the CAIP-2 blockchain identifier and the token's address on that blockchain.

 - `userAddress`: The CAIP-10 formatted address of the user's account initiating the swap.
 This address should be connected to the dApp requesting the swap.